anna099/hegel/self-consciousness/3-stoicism-skepticism-unhappy.md

-himself [as unhappy consciousness] fall into endless contradictions'.[^88] To continue the analysis of unhappy consciousness as *split*, then, we can say that the side of this split who takes the place of the master -- the 'unchangeable cosnciousness' -- acts out of sadomasochism upon the enslaved side of the split, the 'changeable consciousness' that the body is taken to represent.
+himself [as unhappy consciousness] fall into endless contradictions'.[^88] To continue the analysis of unhappy consciousness as *split*, then, we can say that the side of this split who takes the place of the master -- the 'unchangeable consciousness' -- acts out of sadomasochism upon the enslaved side of the split, the 'changeable consciousness' that the body is taken to represent.
 As Butler puts it, 'the subject subordinates its own body in the service of the thought of the unchangeable'.[^89]